 Holi is one of the major festivals celebrated in Rajasthan with great patron from royal families of Rajasthan.
 The celebrations stretch for two days.
 The first day of Holika Dahan is observed at the City Palace in Udaipur, among the most popular Tourist Places in Rajasthan.
 The customs of lighting the Holika Dahan is traditionally performed by the current custodian of the Mewar dynasty.
 The following morning, the celebrations of Holi are all out on the streets of Jaipur & Udaipur.

 An elephant festival kicks off the celebrations in Jaipur.
 Every year the Holi festival begins with a massive parade including elaborately decorated elephants, camels, horses, and folk dancing through the streets.
 The owners of these animals take significant pride in how they dress up the elephants or camels, and it is often a friendly competition amongst neighbors to see who can create the most lavishly decorated animal.
-There are also elephant polo, elephant races and tug-of-war between elephants.
+There are also elephant polo, elephant races and the tug-of-war between elephants.

 Jaipur – Image Source

 Holi is another important festival other than Hampi festival, which is celebrated on the full moon day in the month of Phalguna.
-The festival holds significance with respect to end of winter season and the onset of summer season.
+The festival holds significance with respect to the end of the winter season and the onset of the summer season.
 Holi celebrations in Hampi were held for 2 days.
 People gather in the streets to splash colors and dancing to the drum beats followed by a nice dip in the river.
 One of the top heritage sites in India turns colorful on the eve of Holi.
 Hampi is one of the prime faces of Karnataka Tourism.
 The foreign tourists actively participate in Holi celebrations along with locals.

 Hampi – Image Source

 Holi is a major festival in Mumbai and is celebrated with great enthusiasm.
 There are also Holi parties arranged in the city.
 The celebrations include hanging a pot full of buttermilk and men clamber on top of one another and try to reach the pot.
 One that succeeds in breaking the pot is named Holi King of that year.
 Doing such things revives acts of Krishna.
 Physically challenged people also actively take part in this festival.
 Even Bollywood celebrities play with color during this festival.
-On this occasion people in Mumbai send sweets, gift articles to each other.
+On this occasion, people in Mumbai send sweets, gift articles to each other.

 Mumbai – Image Source